Illustration of Abraham, an elderly bearded man in ancient red Middle Eastern robes, standing slightly slouched with a staff

 The Covenant of Circumcision

-Abraham being an obedient man, did as Gold told him.
+Abraham being an obedient man, did as God told him.
 He took Ishmael, and other males in his household, including slaves that were bought, and they were circumcised that same day, just as God told him.
 According to the scripture, Abraham was 90 years old while his son Ishmael was 13 years old.

 The Birth of Isaac